dikshakoushal909/Exports_Reports_Sanford_jul23-jul25-/README.md

 - exports-by-product-jul-25.csv

 **KEY INSIGHTS**
-- Australia and China were top markets during FY23–FY25.
+- Australia and China turned out to be the strongest and most consistent export markets across all three years.
-- Salmon had the highest price per kg.
+- Salmon had the highest price per kg, while Oysters showed the fastest growth trend.
-- Oysters showed the strongest growth.
+- The total export value dipped slightly from FY24 to FY25, suggesting a small shift in pricing or volume.
-- Slight decline observed in FY25 total exports.
+- There’s clear scope to optimize pricing strategies for growing Asian markets in the future.

 **TOOLS USED**
 - SQL Server for ETL and cleaning.